mucaho/JArrayLiterals/README.md

 If your interested in _"parameterised tests that don't suck"_, check out [JUnitParams](http://code.google.com/p/junitparams/)!
 The shortcut method of that project actually inspired me to make this project.

-If your interested, check out the example below for identifiying benefits in using this project.
+If your interested, check out the Example and Tests paragraphs below for identifiying benefits in using this project.

 Example
 -------
-Example showing the benefits of JArrayLiterals:
+You can find the complete example in _example/jarrayliterals/ArrayShortcutsExample.java_:
 ```java
 	public static void simpleExample() {
 		Object[] flat = (Object[])